Sports in Cincinnati: Other sporting events

-The Western & Southern Open, one of the elite nine ATP World Tour Masters 1000 events, is hosted every August in the Cincinnati suburb of Mason across I-71 highway from Kings Island.
+The Cincinnati Open, one of the elite nine ATP World Tour Masters 1000 events, is hosted every August in the Cincinnati suburb of Mason across I-71 highway from Kings Island.

 Miami University RedHawks: MAC is a Division 1 school located in Oxford, Ohio; 32 miles from downtown Cincinnati.

 Kentucky Speedway is a former NASCAR racetrack located in Sparta, Kentucky; 42 miles from downtown Cincinnati.

 The Flying Pig Marathon is an annual marathon which winds through downtown Cincinnati and Northern Kentucky.

-The Chili Bowl (Cincinnati) is an annual college football bowl game beginning at TQL Stadium in 2023.

 Recreation

-Sports Plus - Cincinnati's Premier Sports Facility is home to two ice sheets that are home to both the Cincinnati Bearcats ice hockey team and the Xavier Musketeers ice hockey team.
+Sports Plus - Cincinnati's Premier Sports Facility is home to two ice sheets that are home to both the Cincinnati Bearcats and Xavier Musketeers ice hockey teams, both of which are members of the American Collegiate Hockey Association.
 Sports Plus is also home to an inline hockey rink that has a large adult hockey league.
 There are also 6 basketball courts that host many tournaments, as well as youth and adult leagues.

 Within the urban core of the city and its immediate surroundings, the Steps of Cincinnati offer an urban hiking experience.

 Cincinnati and the surrounding metropolitan area has a multitude of disc golf courses.